scottyab/rootbeer/README.md

 # RootBeer ![image](./app/src/main/res/mipmap-xhdpi/ic_launcher.png)

 A tasty root checker library and sample app.
-We've scoured the internets for different methods of assessing has this device got root? and added some of our own checks.
+We've scoured the internets for different methods of answering that age old question... **Has this device got root?**

 #Root checks
+These are the current checks/tricks we are using to give an indication of root.

 **Java checks**

-These are the current checks/tricks we are using to give an indication of root.

 * CheckRootManagementApps
 * CheckPotentiallyDangerousAppss